DoSOCSv2/DoSOCSv2/doc/scanners.md

 like copyright declarations. `copyright` stores found copyright strings in the copyright text field at the file level, overwriting that field if it is already populated.
-This agent is a bit heavy-handed--it often produces false positives, so is output should be subject to extra review by a human.
+This agent is a bit heavy-handed--it often produces false positives, so its output should be subject to extra review by a human.

 #### `monk`